-- LookbackBars [DEFAULT: 0] – sets the number of bars to be used in the calculation of the retracement levels.
-If the parameter is left at 0, the indicator will use the visible bars in the calculation (in a sense, this parameter is disregarded if set to 0).
-This parameter is affected significantly by BarShift (see next parameter).
-Valid values are 0 and positive integers.
+- LookbackBars: optional number of bars to be used in the calculation of the retracement levels.
+If the parameter is left at 0, the indicator will use the visible bars in the calculation (in a sense, this parameter is disregarded if set to 0) and will update on chart zoom in/out.
+This parameter is affected significantly by BarShift.

-- BarShift [DEFAULT: 0] – sets the bar shift to start the calculation.
+- BarShift: optional bar shift to start the calculation.
 The first bar on the chart is 0.
 So for example, if BarShift is set to 2, the fibo calculation starts 2 bars back.
 If this is set to 0, the fibo will update during the live candle (unless WaitForCloseToUpdate is set to true, in which case, BarShift should really be set to 1 or higher).

 An example including LookbackBars is if LookbackBars is set to 100 and BarShift is set to 5.
 The indicator will begin looking for high/low values 5 bars back (BarShift) and continue looking for another 100 bars (LookbackBars).
 In other words, the bars in calculation are 5 to 105 (remember that most recent bars have a lower number starting from the current bar which has an index of 0) .
 Finally, the high, low, and trend of bar 5 to 105 are used to calculate and draw the Fibonacci retracement.
 It’s also worth noting that if BarShift is set to 0, the number of visible bars on the chart will replace it.

-- WaitForCloseToUpdate [DEFAULT: false] – this parameter is only used if BarShift is set to 0 and tells the indicator whether to update the retracement and corresponding retraced/unretraced zones during a live candle or wait for the candle to close.
-Valid values are true/false.
+- WaitForCloseToUpdate: only used if BarShift is set to 0 and tells the indicator whether to update the retracement and corresponding retraced/unretraced zones during a live candle or wait for the candle to close.

-- ShowRetracedZone [DEFAULT: true] – this parameter tells the indicator whether or not to draw a rectangle in the retracement zone.
+- ShowRetracedZone: if true, a rectangle is drawn in the retracement zone.
 This zone is drawn from 0.0 to the furthest retraced price.
-Valid values are true/false.

-- ShowUnretracedZone [DEFAULT: true] – this parameter tells the indicator whether or not to draw a rectangle in the unretraced zone.
+- ShowUnretracedZone: if true, a rectangle is drawn in the unretraced zone.
 This zone is drawn from the furthest retraced price (edge of retracement zone) to 1.0 (100%).
-Valid values are true/false.

-- FiboObjPrefix [DEFAULT: “AutoFibo_”] – the prefix for all chart object name created by the indicator.
+- FiboObjPrefix: thenaming prefix for all chart objects created by the indicator.
 Most people don’t need to change this.
 This can be used by other indicators, expert advisors, or scripts to find objects created by this indicator.
-Please note that each indicator instance will derive another prefix from this by appending an id for that instance (e.g. AutoFibo_872874_0).

 Feel free to tweak the above parameters as you see fit.
 However, the indicator should work fine with the default settings and can be simply added to charts after installation.
 It is perfectly OK to edit the inputs after applying the indicator to a chart from right click->Indicators List (or CTRL + I).